rscode999/stepperfx/README.md

 For Java 21+

-By contributing to this project, you agree to follow the rules listed in the [rules document](rules.md).
+By using, viewing, or contributing to this project, you agree to follow the rules listed in the [rules document](rules.md).

 ### Table of Contents